Krackido/ceg2410-Krackido/minis/failurepending.md

 - Connect the external hard drive and transfer all the data that was recovered.

+## Why I would ask my boss to give it to a professional service ?
 - Personally I would not trust myself to do this if the data is of high importance.
 I would hand this off to a professional service that might not permanently overwrite the data.
+A professional service would probably able to fix the write head and then back up the data which might be of more importance.